 However, in the above study, the supplementation contains probiotics such as Lactobacillus acidophilus, Lactobacillus casei, and Lactobacillus rhamnosus.

-Another similar study found that the group of people who ate yogurt with additional probiotics every morning examined significant relief in constipation with just 14 days when compared to placebo groups.
+Another similar study found that the group of people who ate yogurt with additional probiotics every morning examined significant relief in constipation in just 14 days when compared to placebo groups.

 3. Psyllium Seed

 Psyllium seeds are derived from the seed husks of the Plantago ovata plant, also known as the blond psyllium plant.